rmorshea/pybooster/docs/src/concepts.md

     async with new_scope(...) as values:
         ...
     ```

+    In general, if you're in an async function then you should default to using `async with`
+    when calling `new_scope`.

 You can also override the current values by passing a tuple with the dependency and its
 value to the `new_scope` context manager: